SWI-Prolog/swipl-devel/demo/README.md

 This directory contains a simple demo to   get you started.
-You can also use this directory to develop your own  programs but this is not adviced for serious usage.
+You can also use this directory to develop your own  programs but this is not advised for serious usage.
 For normal usage, choose a location on the filesystem that suits you best.